romanvm/PyXBMCt/docs/controls.rst

 Controls
 ========

-PyXBMCt provides 9 ready-to-use UI controls that are based on the respective ``xbmcgui`` controls with the following differences:
+PyXBMCt provides 9 ready-to-use UI controls that are based on the respective :mod:`xbmcgui` controls with the following differences:

 * You don’t need to specify coordinates and size for the controls explicitly.